 7. Talk About the Service on the Way Home

 Speak positively with your child about the service, and ask him if he has any questions.
 Encourage him to share his drawings or notes.

-I hope this is helpful but if there are other ways we can support your family please let us know.
+We hope this is helpful, and if there are other ways we can support your family please let us know.